Red House eviction defense: History and context

 The Kinneys owed $97,000 in 2018 when the house was put into foreclosure and purchased by a developer for $260,000.
 The family states it has had trouble finding an attorney who would take their cases, often needing to be represented by their son, William Kinney III.
 According to reporting from Oregon Public Broadcasting, legal experts believe if the Kinney family had adequate legal representation in 2016, they likely could have avoided the foreclosure.
 The same reporting emphasizes the significance of the non-judicial foreclosure process, which lacks many of the legal protections that would have been in play if a judge had overseen the foreclosure proceeding.

-William III, who also goes by William X. Nietzche, has frequently spoken out about the situation on social media.
+William Kinney III frequently spoke out about the situation on social media.
 The Kinneys have alleged that the mortgage lender and an investment company deliberately tried to remove the Kinneys from the house in order to redevelop the land.
 Portland Mayor Ted Wheeler took a different view, writing on Twitter, "There was a lengthy, thorough judicial proceeding resulting in a lawful judge's order to evict people illegally occupying a home."

 The home has been the subject of legal conflicts and political actions ever since the foreclosure.
 In September 2020 the family petitioned a judge to be allowed to stay in their home, pointing to Oregon's moratorium on evictions that had been implemented due to the COVID-19 pandemic.
 The courts have allowed the eviction to go ahead on the basis that the foreclosure was in 2018, prior to the pandemic.
 Protestors have argued that an eviction during a pandemic is cruel nonetheless.
 The Kinneys began staying in hotels and with friends, and eventually in a North Portland home owned by the elder Kinneys since 1966.

 After the event, OPB author Jonathan Levinson apologized and defended the "second home" story, stating it should have been reported with more context, compassion, and nuance.
 Ultimately Levinson defended the story as completing the Kinneys' narrative.

+William Kinney III described the home as "unceded territory."
+He said gentrification is just a different word for a familiar pattern of displacement.
+"It's the same scheme—different word, different day."
+“It’s a fight against systemic racism and gentrification that’s been going on for years,” he said, and added: “My family comes from this land and to see it taken without right and by gunpoint… It’s outrageous to me.”